sciZer0/7/v/README.md

 * extremely-sustainable
 * extremely-efficient
 * with 50,000 TPS
-* with Decreasing Circulating Supply
+* with a Decreasing-Supply Token
 * with the ideal Gini coefficient
 * with 1 million users